afondiel/computer-science-notebook/README.md

 ## Overview

-Throughout my consulting job as Software Engineer I had a chance to work with many clients from different industries such as Automotive, safety & comfort, electrification & sustainable innovations to Agriculture, etc.
+Throughout my consulting job as a Software Engineer, I had the chance to work with many clients from different industries, such as automotive, safety and comfort, electrification and sustainable innovations, and agriculture.

-I decided to gather some valuable resources from my personal experiences and projects that any Software Engineer looking to get into any tech industry.
-Even for those who are already working these resources might also be useful.
-This includes skills, tools, drawbacks, etc.
+I decided to gather some valuable resources from my personal experiences and projects that any Software Engineer looking to get into any tech industry might find useful.
+These resources include skills, tools, and drawbacks.

 ## Motivation

-The motivation behind this project is to build a kind of [Whole "Software Engineering" Catalog](https://en.wikipedia.org/wiki/Whole_Earth_Catalog) for any industry.

-The main idea behind this project is to an "hello world" documentation for anyone who want to start a career in Computer Science & Software Engineering either you are a newbie or an advanced programmer.
+The motivation behind this project is to create a kind of [Whole "Software Engineering" Catalog](https://en.wikipedia.org/wiki/Whole_Earth_Catalog) for any industry.
+The big picture is to create an "Hello World" documentation for anyone who wants to start a career in Computer Science & Software Engineering subfields, weither you are a newbie or an advanced programmer.

-As a Lifelong-Learner and someone who supports Free Knowledge/Education, I hope you may find this helpful as I do.
+As a lifelong learner and someone who believes that **free education** will make the world a better a place, I hope you find this project useful.

 ## Notes

 From requirements, design, programming language to testing.
-You also find some research papers and notebooks about AI, [LLMs](https://github.com/afondiel/ChatGPT-Prompt-Engineering-DeepLearningAI), ML, DL, NLP, IoT, robotics and much more.
+You may also find some research papers and notebooks about AI, [LLMs](https://github.com/afondiel/ChatGPT-Prompt-Engineering-DeepLearningAI), ML, DL, NLP, IoT, robotics and much more.

 ## Table of Contents
 - [agriculture](https://github.com/afondiel/research-notes/tree/master/agriculture)